Ignorance999/gpt_graph/docs/source/tutorials/tutorial_6_read_book.md

      - The UUID of the former Component is put into the latter's bindings.
    - During Pipeline.run:
      - After running each Step, each Component's bindings are checked.
-     - If bindings are satisfied, the Component creates a Step.
+     - If Component.bindings are satisfied, the Component creates a Step.
      - This Step is then put into the Pipeline's sub_steps_q.

 2. Adding Components to Pipeline (+)
    - When a Component is added (+) to the Pipeline:
      - It will not run automatically after the previous Step.
+     - It is just added into Pipeline.contains list
    - Possible triggering mechanisms:
      - Other Steps can "route_to" the Component to create a step.
      - Components may have special bindings attributes that trigger at specific times.